ethereum-optimism/optimism/specs/proposals.md

 After processing one or more blocks the outputs will need to be synchronized with the settlement layer (L1) for trustless execution of L2-to-L1 messaging, such as withdrawals.
 These output proposals act as the bridge's view into the L2 state.
-[Proposers](./proposer.md) submit the output roots to the settlement layer (L1) and can be contested with a fault proof, with a bond at stake if the proof is wrong.
+Actors called "Proposers" submit the output roots to the settlement layer (L1) and can be contested with a fault proof, with a bond at stake if the proof is wrong.
+The [op-proposer](../op-proposer/) in one such implementation of a proposer.

 _Note_: Fault proofs on Optimism are not fully specified at this time.
 Although fault proof construction and verification [is implemented in Cannon][cannon],